Michael Martin’s Transfiguration: Notes toward a Radical Catholic Reimagination of Everything

 At times, this heart suffers, too, the kind of Catholicism that may produce sincere participation at Mass, yet all-too-easily yields to the same murderous utilitarianism the rest of the week.

 Thus, there is sometimes impatience with contemporary Catholic culture here, both modern and traditional.
-I understand that, even if I do think that, at times, Martin is a little too impatient with good people who mean well.
+I understand that, even while thinking that, at times, Martin is too impatient with good people who mean well.

 Yet even if I am right, the reason, I suspect, is that his eye is set on higher horizons of human possibility than the vast majority of us and that his heart intuits remedies rarely found in the Catholic mainstream.
 Put differently: this author is ORIGINAL.